-- a) The Board may pass a resolution without a general meeting being held if all the members entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document. - b) Separate copies of a document may be used for signing by members if the wording of the resolution and statement is identical in each copy. - c) The resolution is passed when the last member signs. - d) If the Association receives by electronic transmission a copy of a document referred to in this rule 10.12 it is entitled to assume that the copy is a true copy.
+- a) The Board may pass a resolution without a meeting being held if all the Board members entitled to vote on the resolution endorse the resolution electronically via email or sign a document containing a statement that they are in favour of the resolution set out in the document. - b) Separate copies of a document may be used for signing by members if the wording of the resolution and statement is identical in each copy. - c) The resolution is passed when the last Board member signs or endorses electronically. - d) If the Association receives by electronic transmission a copy of a document referred to in this rule it is entitled to assume that the copy is a true copy.